NASCAR fans outside Darlington: ‘Time to hear the engines’

 DARLINGTON, S.C.
-(AP) — Tammy Gandy grew up around Darlington Raceway, she remembers a time when the greats like Richard Petty would show up each year at her aunt’s house for some homemade biscuits.
+(AP) — Tammy Gandy grew up around Darlington Raceway and remembers a time when the greats like Richard Petty would show up each year at her aunt’s house for some homemade biscuits.

 “He used to say there were none better,” Gandy said.